ivanursul/ivanursul/articles/java/lists.md

 ### <a href="#list-interface" name="list-interface"><i class="fa fa-link anchor" aria-hidden="true"></i></a> List Interface

-Welcome to the blog about *List* Interface.
-In this article, I am going to introduce a concept of *List* and its implementations such as *Vector and Stack* with the accent to the *ArrayList and LinkedList*.
+Welcome to the blog about List Interface.
+In this article, I am going to introduce a concept of List and its implementations such as Vector and Stack with the accent to the ArrayList and LinkedList.
 I hope you will enjoy the content and gain some new experience.

 The Java List Interface represents a collection of elements.
-What is *characteristic* about List is that same element can occur more than once, also elements in a List have an insertion order and they can be iterated in that order.
+What is characteristic about List is that same element can occur more than once, also elements in a List have an insertion order and they can be iterated in that order.

 ### <a href="#implementation" name="implementation"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Implementation